inspec/inspec/docs/profiles.md

 end
 ```

+## Setting Attributes in an External YAML Attributes File

-For sensitive data it is recomended to use a secrets YAML file located on the local machine to populate the values of attributes.
-A secrets file will always overwrite a attributes default value.
-To use the secrets file run `inspec exec` and specify the path to that Yaml file using the `--attrs` attribute.
+For sensitive data it is recommended to use a YAML file located on the local machine to populate the values of attributes.
+To read values from a YAML file, use run `inspec exec` and specify the path to that YAML file using the `--attrs` attribute.

-For example, a inspec.yml:
+For example, your profile's metadata file, inspec.yml:

 ```YAML
 attributes: